gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 or Elaborate_Body, then the client unit should have pragma Elaborate or Elaborate_All for the server unit.*

-If the rule outlined above is not followed, then a program may fall in one of the following states:
+If you do not follow the rule outlined above, a program may fall in one of the following ways:

 * *No elaboration order exists*

-  In this case a compiler must diagnose the situation, and refuse to build an executable program.
+  In this case a compiler must diagnose the situation and refuse to build an executable program.

 * *One or more incorrect elaboration orders exist*